Cat won’t eat dry food? A vet explains why and when to worry

 First of all, ask yourself this: is your cat only refusing to eat dry food, or is your cat not eating any food at all?
 If it’s the latter, then there may be something more serious going on such as:

 Several conditions could cause a general lack of appetite.
-These include medical complaints such as dental disease, stomach upsets, infections, kidney disease, liver problems, and cancer.
+These include medical complaints, such as dental disease, upset stomach, infections, kidney disease, liver problems or cancer.
 Visit a vet who will examine your cat for obvious signs of disease and potentially suggest some further tests such as blood samples if they have concerns.

 Stress and anxiety in cats need to be addressed.
 New pets or people in the home could put your cat on edge, or events such as fireworks or a recent house move.
 Identify the issue and eliminate them to potentially get cats eating again.